F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

 ## Configuration Example <a name="config"></a>

 The following is a simple configuration diagram for this single NIC deployment.
 In this scenario, all access to the BIG-IP VE appliance is through the same IP address and virtual network interface (vNIC).
 This interface processes both management and data plane traffic.
+This solution uses the BIG-IP v13.0 AMI image.

 ![Single NIC configuration example](images/AWS-1nic.png)
 ### Documentation